Free Flying Bird Show summer 2020

 New birds with different skills are often introduced to the Free Flying Bird Show, all trained using ‘positive re-enforcement’.

-At the end of the show, visitors are invited to come up on stage to give a donation to the World Parrot Trust in a unique way, with a small parrot flying over to collect the coin from you and then flying back and popping in the collection box.
+At the end of the show, visitors are invited to come up on stage to give a donation to the World Parrot Trust in a unique way, with a small parrot, matbe a Roseate Cockatoo or Yellow-shouldered Amazons flying to visitors’ hands to pick up a pound coin, and flying back to the presenters to deposit it into a charity box.